How to plan and optimize your business and website structure

 The second menu item shows your experienceen.

 In addition to competence, you also want to communicate trust.
 References and case studies in which your solutions have been used successfully are particularly well suited for this.
-Show them what you can do.
+Show what you can do.
 In this way, you stimulate the imagination of your prospects and show what is possible with your products.

 In the Dassault Systèmes website structure, customer testimonials are very hidden (bottom right).
 If you want to view references, you have to search for them very specifically.
 This point should definitely be improved here.